Sports Programs for Local Communities and for Individuals with Intellectual Disabilities

 DISABLED INTEGRATION AND SOCIAL INCLUSION THROUGH SPORT IN THE DPRK

-Sport allows people with disabilities the opportunity to discover new strengths and talents, remain active members of the community, and most importantly – live healthier lives.
+Sport allows individuals with disabilities the opportunity to discover new strengths and talents, remain active members of the community, and most importantly – live healthier lives.
 The WHO and the World Bank collaborate to produce the first extensive report on the welfare of individuals with disabilities globally.
-The ‘World Report on Disability’ concluded that many barriers and disadvantages faced by people with disabilities are avoidable or can be overcome.
+The ‘World Report on Disability’ concluded that many barriers and disadvantages faced by individuals with disabilities are avoidable or can be overcome.

 We strongly feel that developing a program focused on individuals with intellectual disabilities will contribute to promoting a positive image of the social rehabilitation programs in the DPRK.
 A positive perception of those programs amongst the international community globally will make similar projects in the future easier to fund, and will encourage further support for engagement with the DPRK.

-With additional support, we believe that the DPR Korea Sport Programs for Persons with Intellectual Disabilities could be an excellent opportunity for the DPRK to begin participation in international development programs in general and the increasingly prestigious world of sports for people with intellectual disabilities in particular.
+With additional support, we believe that the DPR Korea Sport Programs for Persons with Intellectual Disabilities could be an excellent opportunity for the DPRK to begin participation in international development programs in general and the increasingly prestigious world of sports for individuals with intellectual disabilities in particular.
 We encourage the participation of all kind of actors including civil society organizations, governments and non-governmental organizations to ensure that related programs reach their full potential and are implemented in a sustainable manner.

 Programs for athletes with disabilities